neondatabase/website/content/docs/guides/drizzle-migrations.md

 main();
 ```

-The `drizzle-orm` package comes with an integration for the `Neon` database, which allows us to run the migrations using the `migrate` function.
+The `drizzle-orm` package comes with an integration for `Neon`, which allows us to run the migrations using the `migrate` function.
 Add a new script to the `package.json` file that executes the migration.

 ```json
 {